 Explores the skills and techniques necessary for conflict mediation.
 Students will learn communication techniques, problem identification and disagreement management skills, techniques for achieving agreement or settlement and intake skills.
-Cross-listed with and equivalent to: MGT 355.

 PSYCH 354 Consulting Skills

 This course introduces students to the action-research model on industrial/organizational psychology consulting to organizations and offers a step-by-step process to conduct successful consulting engagements.
 Core consulting processes such as entry, contracting, data-collection, feedback, action planning, and implementation will be reviewed.
 Additional topics include tactics for working with challenging clients, managing organizational politics, and typical career paths in consulting.